Friday, 3 October 2025

 The only exception was Shiva who would not be honoured in any way at Daksha's ceremony (though it was the tradition that He too ought to have been worshipped).
 All Her sisters, their husbands and extended family were invited to the grand event.
 Sati and Shiva, however, had received no invitation.

-Sati was filled with grief at the thought of Her father not wanting to see Her after so many years.
+Sati was filled with anguish at the thought of Her father not wanting to see Her after so many years.
 She thought he would surely be willing to forgive his own beloved daughter if only She could meet and speak with him.
 She told Shiva that They should attend her father's home and that it did not matter that there was no invitation-- She was Daksha's daughter after all and had a right to visit Her own father!

 Shiva heard Her impassioned plea in silence.
 He replied saying that They should not go; it would be unwise, He said, to go to places where one was not invited.
 Sati was very upset that Her husband did not seem to understand Her feelings.
 He did not seem to realise the grief and pain that She had experienced in separation from Her family.
 It was only natural that She would want to try and reconnect with them.